Joe Johnson (snooker player): Later career

 Ranked 18th, Johnson began the 199091 season outside the top 16 for the first time in five years, and he failed to progress to the quarter-finals in any of the ranking events that season.
-He won the 1991 Nescafe Extra Challenge (a four-player round-robin event) with victories in all three of his matches, against Tony Drago, James Wattana and Alain Robidoux.
+He won the 1991 Nescafé Extra Challenge (a four-player round-robin event) with victories in all three of his matches, against Tony Drago, James Wattana and Alain Robidoux.
 He qualified for the 1991 World Championship but lost 610 to Dennis Taylor in the first round, this being his final appearance at the main stage of the championship.
 Despite having heart and eye problems during the 1990s, Johnson continued playing on the professional snooker circuit.
 After having his first heart attack in 1991, he was given medical advice to retire from the sport as the pressure of competitive matches could increase the likelihood of another attack.

 In 1991, Johnson reached the quarter-finals of the Grand Prix by defeating Warren King in the last 64, Tony Jones in the last 32, and Mike Hallett in the last 16, before losing 35 to Nigel Bond.
-He was runner-up to Stephen Hendry in the 1992 European Challenge, and he narrowly missed qualifying for the 1992 World Championship when he lost 910 to Mick Price on the in their deciding frame.
+He was runner-up to Stephen Hendry in the 1992 European Challenge, and he narrowly missed qualifying for the 1992 World Championship when he lost 910 to Mick Price on the pink ball in their deciding frame.

 Johnson needed only one match win to qualify for the 1993 World Championship, but he lost 610 to Karl Payne in the last 48.
 In his next five attempts to qualify for the championship, he won just one match: a 105 victory against Matthew Couch in 1995.
 Although he failed to reach the last 48 of the World Championship again after 1993, he did win three qualifying matches in 2003.
 He broke his ankle in a fall at home before the start of the 200304 season, which prevented him from competing in any events until the World Championship qualifying in February 2004.
 Trailing 09, Johnson conceded to Ian Preece in their best-of-19-frames match.
 He played his last professional match the following month in the qualifying rounds of the 2004 Players Championship, where he lost 35 to Stuart Mann.
 Johnson retired in 2005, aged 53, the oldest player on the professional snooker circuit at the time.